asmodeus812/elearning/java-se-study/java-ocp/6-exceptions-and-assertions.md

     using a catch block or declare that the method throws that exception forcing the caller of that method to handle that exception

--   `RuntimeException` is a derviced class of the Exception class.
-The exceptions deriving from RuntimeException are known as unchecked exceptions.
+-   `RuntimeException` is a derived class of the Exception class.
+The exceptions deriving from `RuntimeException` are known as unchecked exceptions.
 It is optional to handle unchecked exceptions.
 If a code segment in a method can throw an unchecked exception, it is not mandatory to catch that exception or declare that exception in the throws clause of that method.

--   `Error` - when the JVM detects a serious abnormal condition in the program, it raises an exception of type Error.
+-   `Error` - when the `JVM` detects a serious abnormal condition in the program, it raises an exception of type Error.
     Exception of type Error indicate an abnormal condition, in the program.
 There is no point in catching these exceptions and pretend nothing has happened.
 At this point if an Error exception occurs it is a really bad practice to do so!
 These errors signal that some irrecoverable state has been reached.